 What is the prognosis?

 Depending on where you are in the world and the level of veterinary care available, the prognosis varies from about 50% to 90% survival rate.
 Those that are smaller, weaker or who have co-existing conditions are more likely to pass away.
-It is generally accepted that if a dog is able to survive the first few days of being ill they should go on to make a full recovery.
+It is generally accepted that if a dog can survive the first few days of being ill they should go on to make a full recovery.